ppone/docs/accounting/intacct.md

 When a sync fails you will be able to see the error message in the *Recent Syncs* section in **Settings** > **Accounting Sync**.
 Normally the error message will include the invoice # that failed and a detailed reason why it could not be synced.
 Oftentimes there is a manual action required on your end.

 Below we have documented commonly encountered errors and recommended resolutions.
 If you are still unable to get your books synced then please contact [support@invoiced.com](mailto:support@invoiced.com) for further assistance.

+### 401 Error

+> non-200 status code: 401

+We could not connect to Intacct using the credentials you provided.
+Please make sure the Intacct company ID, username, and password are correct.

+### Numbering collision

+> A transaction with the number 'XXX' already exists.

+If you see this error message then there is already a different invoice with the same number on Intacct.
+It is recommended that you choose a unique invoice # for the invoice that is being synced.